sarveshdatta/sarveshdatta/README.md

+Hi there 👋👋

 - 👋 Hi, I’m @sarveshdatta
-- 👀 I’m interested in the hackathon
+- 👀 I’m interested in nothing
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python HTML
 - 📫 How to reach me sarveshdatta410@gmail.com
-- 😄 Pronouns: sarvesh datta
+- 😄 Pronouns: He/Him

 <!---
 sarveshdatta/sarveshdatta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.